 Monterey Market Our go-to place for all things fruit and vegetable.
 Just don’t even think about taking a double stroller inside.
 Trust me.

 Espresso Roma All this exploring got you tired?
-This corner coffee shop needs a makeover, but the outdoor seating is ample and the food and drinks are good.
+This corner coffee shop has ample outdoor seating and the food and drinks are good.